 4. Calm your jitters

-It’s natural to feel nervous before getting up to speak in front of an audience.
+It’s natural to feel nervous before public speaking in front of an audience.
 Gina Barnett, who coaches many TED speakers, suggests taking a few deep breaths, shaking your hands out or doing some isometric exercises to help release your nervous energy.

 5. Be yourself